-Prerequsites: CDEV 4304 or permission of the instructor.
-(Offered also as EDEC 4306/5306, EDSP 5306.)
+Study includes the relationship between language and thought; theories of language and learning; changes in the young child's intellectual structure; role of the teacher, and practical application.
+Prerequisites: CDEV 4304 or permission of the instructor.
+(Offered also as EDEC 4306/5306, EDSP 4306/5306.)